OrchardCMS/OrchardCore/src/docs/reference/modules/Microsoft.Authentication/README.md

 - Display Name: The text that will be displayed on the Orchard login screen.
 We recommend something like "My Company Microsoft account".
 - AppId: Use the above-mentioned "Application (client) ID" from the Azure Portal.
 - TenantId: Use the above-mentioned "Directory (tenant) ID" from the Azure Portal.
-For multitenant applications, use 'common' or 'organizations' as noted below.
+For multi-tenant applications, use 'common' or 'organizations' as noted below.
 - CallbackPath: We recommend not changing this unless you want to handle the login callback from your custom code, or if the `/signin-oidc` path is used by something else.
 This is the path within the application's base path where the user-agent will be returned after login.
 The middleware will process this request when it arrives.
 If no value is provided, the default `/signin-oidc` is used, which requires no further setup.
 If you change this, you will also need to use it under "Redirect URIs" of the app in the Azure Portal.

 Now, the login screen will display a button for Microsoft Entra ID login: